tamber/tamber-node/README.md

 ### Client side initialization

-We recommend implementing `tamber` client-side, though you can also implement `tamber` in your backend.
+We recommend implementing `tamber` client-side for event tracking, and in your backend for recommendation generation as part of normal page loading – but you can implement `tamber` in any configuration that works for you.

 #### Set User